When Does Translation Require Context? A Data-driven, Multilingual Exploration: Cross-phenomenon MT Evaluation

 \subsection{Evaluation of Automatic Tags}

-We apply the MuDA tagger to the reference translations of our data from TED talks.
-In Appendix \ref{appendix:all_cxmi}, we report the mean P-CXMI for each language and MuDA tag.
-Overall, we find higher P-CXMI on tokens with a tag compared to those without, which suggests that our tags are indeed able to capture high P-CXMI words.
-The tags that obtain the highest P-CXMI depends on the target language, hinting that different language pairs contain different translation ambiguities.
+We apply the MuDA tagger to the reference translations of our TED talk data.
+We thus obtain an evaluation set of 3,385 parallel sentences for each of the 14 language pairs.
+In Appendix \ref{appendix:all_cxmi} we report the mean P-CXMI for each language and MuDA tag.
+Overall, we find higher P-CXMI on tokens with a tag compared to those without, which provides empirical evidence that models indeed rely on context to predict words with MuDA tags.

-In Figure \ref{fig:count_tags}, we can see that the frequency of tags can significantly vary across languages.
-Overall, ellipses are infrequent, as only 4.5\% of the English sentences have been marked for ellipsis which gives an upper bound for the number of ellipsis tags.
-We do remark that languages from a different family than English have a relatively higher number of ellipsis tags.
-Korean and especially Japanese have more formality tags than those with T-V distinction, which is aligned with our intuition that register is more often important when translating to languages with honorific systems.
+\autoref{appendix:total-counts} shows that the frequency of tags varies significantly across languages.
+Overall, only 4.5\% of the English sentences have been marked for ellipsis, giving an upper bound for the number of ellipsis tags in other languages.
+We find that languages from a different family than English have a relatively high number of ellipsis tags.
+We also find that Korean and especially Japanese have more formality tags than languages with T-V distinction, which reflects that register is more often important when translating to languages with honorifics.